jontbell40/OU_HBBTV_screen_reading/README.md

 ### Update 2021

-Originally I included here the code for my experimental part of my dissertation
+Originally I included here the code for my experimental part of my dissertation.

 _An Accessibility Evaluation of Screen Readers On the Hybrid Broadcast Broadband Television System_